Shock Wave in the Beirut Explosion: Theory and Video Analysis: Introduction

 where $a$ is a constant dependent on short-distance details of the explosion.
 To our knowledge, no single textbook or paper contains a clear derivation of this equation.
 Existing discussions are either cryptic or rely on unrealistic assumptions.
 In Section \ref{theory}, we provide a derivation that draws on several sources.

 In Section \ref{video} we analyze publicly available video footage of the Beirut explosion to determine the evolution of the blast wave’s structure.
-By measuring the apparent thickness of the overpressure region at various distances, we assess the applicability of the Landau-Whitham weak-shock scaling.
+By measuring the apparent thickness of the overpressure region at various distances, we assess the applicability of the weak-shock scaling in Eq.~\eqref{main}.
 We note that the predicted square root of a logarithm is a very slowly increasing function.
 Given the scarcity of data and far from perfect quality of the videos we do not claim high precision.
-However, we do find evidence of the increase of thickness and are able to fit Landau's and Whitham's prediction to data.
+However, we do find evidence of the increase of thickness and are able to fit the prediction of Eq.~\eqref{main} to data.